second-state/linear-timelock-smart-contract/README.md

 ### Checking the associated ERC20 contract

-First of all, please check to make absolutely sure that the ERC20 contract associated with this linear timelock contract is correct.
+- [ ]  First of all, please check to make absolutely sure that the ERC20 contract associated with this linear timelock contract is correct.
 This can be done by calling the `erc20Contract` variable, as shown below.

 ![Screen Shot 2022-01-24 at 1 09 22 pm](https://user-images.githubusercontent.com/9831342/150715931-edfe5dde-1c6c-4651-8239-c6cb01b27971.png)

 ### Allocating user tokens into the timelock contract

-Tokens can be allocated to users one at a time using the `depositToken` function, as shown below.
+Tokens can be allocated to users one at a time using the `depositTokens` function, as shown below.

 ![Screen Shot 2022-01-24 at 1 11 21 pm](https://user-images.githubusercontent.com/9831342/150716076-6d6bed3b-25ac-48ce-b54a-f7d7a3e94b26.png)